kibamail/kibaship/end-to-end-tests/README.md

    - Creates:
      - 1 Project
      - 3 Environments (dev, staging, production)
-     - 7 Applications (MySQL, MySQLCluster, Valkey, ValkeyCluster, DockerImage, GitRepository, ImageFromRegistry)
+     - 3 Applications (DockerImage, GitRepository, ImageFromRegistry) # TODO: Database applications removed - will be reimplemented
-     - 7 Deployments (one for each application)
+     - 3 Deployments (one for each application)

 5. **Automatic Cleanup**
    - On failure/abort: Deletes all pushed Docker Hub tags